Cody Bellinger Player Props: Cubs vs. Marlins

-Cody Bellinger -- hitting .289 with three doubles, a triple, two home runs, three walks and four RBI in his past 10 games -- will be in action for the Chicago Cubs against the Miami Marlins, with Bryan Hoeing on the mound, on May 6 at 2:20 PM ET.
+After going 1-for-4 with a double in his last game, Cody Bellinger and the Chicago Cubs take on the Miami Marlins (who will hand the ball to Sandy Alcantara) at 2:20 PM ET on Sunday.

-He had a one-hit performance in his most recent game (1-for-4) against the Marlins.
+He had a one-hit showing in his last game (1-for-4) against the Marlins.

 Cody Bellinger Game Info & Props vs. the Marlins